|New England Food & Drink|

-Lobster is caught in summer all along the coasts of Maine, Massachusetts, New Hampshire, Rhode Island and Connecticut—nearly 60 million pounds of it—and is the main course of the traditional New England clambake.
-Here's how to eat a lobster.
+Lobster, nearly 60 million pounds of it, is caught in summer all along the coasts of Maine, Massachusetts, New Hampshire, Rhode Island and Connecticut—in short, lobster is caught in every New England state except Vermont, which has no salt-water seacoast.
+Lobster is the main course of the traditional New England clambake.

 Clams are of several varieties.
 Soft-shell clams have shells that chip and crack more easily than those of regula, hard-shell clams.
 Soft-shell clams are usually steamed in the shells, which gave rise to their other name, steamers.
 More...

 Hard-shell clams have hard porcelain-like shells.
 Among the most popular species are littlenecks and cherrystones.
 Hard-shell clams may be steamed, baked, or served raw on the half shell with lemon, tomato sauce, or a dab of horseradish.